NIR 101 Class

 The NIR 101 Class is a class of diesel-electric locomotive formerly operated by Northern Ireland Railways (NIR).
 With the return to the working of the Enterprise service from Belfast to Dublin with coaching stock instead of augmented diesel railcar sets, NIR found itself with no suitable main line diesel locomotives.
-The Class 101 (DL) became the answer to the immediate problem working in conjunction with the newly acquired British Rail Mark 2 coaches.
+The 101 Class (DL) became the answer to the immediate problem working in conjunction with the newly acquired British Rail Mark 2 coaches.

 History

 The 101 Class of NIR consisted of three mainline diesel-electric locomotives designed for use with the Enterprise passenger services between Belfast and Dublin.
 The intention was to reduce the time for the 180 km (1123/4-mile) journey to two hours.
 The design of the superstructure and bogies was carried out by the Hunslet Engine Company of Leeds with English Electric-AEI Traction being responsible for the traction equipment.
 The contract stipulated a ten-month delivery period but with Hunslet's workshops already committed, the superstructure and assembly was contracted out to (British Rail Engineering Limited's, Doncaster Works), Hunslet providing the bogies.
 They were of Bo-Bo wheel arrangement and fitted with CSVT Mk.
 II 1350 hp engines.
 The locomotives were fitted with buckeye couplers as standard and had air brake capability for operation with the Mark 2 coaches.